vyos/python-vyos-mgmt/README.md

 #VyMGMT
 A python library for VyOS configurations

-This python library is used for VyOS configurations.Use this library to send the configuration to VyOS.
+This python library is used for VyOS configurations.

+Use this library to send the configuration commands to VyOS.

 ##Note
 ###Version:0.1